 “Shoto” is the “pen name” of Master Funakoshi.
 “Sho” means a pine tree, and “to” means strong waves.
 Master Funakoshi used this name, aiming to be as dignified as a pine and as strong as waves hitting against rocks.

-Master Funakoshi changed the name " (Chinese hands)" to " (empty hands)" and "karate-jutsu (karate techniques)" to "karate-do (karate way)".
+Master Funakoshi changed the name “” to “” and “karate-jutsu (karate techniques)” to “karate-do (karate way)”.

 He also wrote the twenty lessons of karate-do, including “there is no first move in karate”, which is a widely known lesson today.
 The twenty lessons include the attitudes that people must have for learning karate-do and the philosophy of life for trainees of karate-do.